Frequently Asked Questions

-Wisconsin Golfer magazine, the official publication of the Wisconsin State Golf Association, is emailed out bi-monthly to WSGA Associate Members.
+Wisconsin Golfer magazine, the official publication of the Wisconsin State Golf Association, is emailed out monthly to WSGA Associate Members.
 Every issue features stories on golf courses, tournaments, instruction, Rules of Golf and other golf-related items.
-The Wisconsin Golf Yearbook and Course Directory, which is mailed in spring, includes listings for private, semi-private, daily fee and municipal golf courses throughout Wisconsin.
+The Wisconsin Golf Yearbook and Course Directory, which is mailed in February or March, includes listings for private, semi-private, daily fee and municipal golf courses throughout Wisconsin.

 Any WSGA Associate Members not currently receiving this magazine can be added to the mailing list by supplying the WSGA with their email address.
 This can be done by calling 414-443-3560 or emailing email@example.com.

 A multi-member is a WSGA Associate Member that belongs to more than one WSGA member course/club.
 A multi-member should have their course/club affiliations linked so they have the same WSGA number at each course/club.
 Any person requiring this service should contact their golf professional or notify the WSGA.